noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 after the greetings are over to a certain extent, “you will spend the night in the Spirits' Forest”.]

-[.....That's the first time I heard that though...]
+[...That's the first time I heard that though...]

 [Well, my bad.
 I didn't think any of you were going to win until what happened yesterday...]